Ludwig Ferdinand Huber: Journalist in Germany

 In October 1800, Huber's mother died, and the following year, his father Michael Huber came to Stuttgart to visit the family.
 In July 1801, Huber's stepdaughter Therese Forster was sent to live with de Charrière at her Le Pontet mansion in Colombier, to prepare her for future employment as a governess.
-This arrangement benefitted both sides, with Forster receiving education and de Charrière enjoying the presence of a young person.
+This arrangement benefitted both sides, with Forster receiving more education than was possible in her home and de Charrière enjoying her support, which lifted her depressive mood.
 The Allgemeine Zeitung was under some pressure from censorship in the Duchy of Württemberg, and Cotta resolved the difficulties by moving the newspaper offices to Ulm in the Electorate of Bavaria, where it appeared from 17 November 1803.
 Huber himself moved to Ulm immediately.
 In March 1804, he was given a title and an annual salary that came with a future pension by the Elector of Bavaria.
 His family followed to Ulm after the birth of Clemence Huber, who then died only a few weeks old.
-In August, also the five-year-old Adele died.
+In August, the five-year-old Adele also died.

 In September 1804, Huber obtained leave to travel from Cotta to settle the estate of his father, who had died in April.
 He travelled not just to Leipzig, but also saw his father-in-law Heyne in Göttingen and met with business contacts in Berlin, returning to Ulm in November.
 During his absence, his step-daughter Claire became engaged to the Swiss forestry administrator Gottlieb von Greyerz.
 In the middle of December, Huber fell ill, and none of the doctors that were called could help.
 On 24 December at 3 a.m., Huber died, possibly from tuberculosis combined with pneumonia and liver necrosis.
 He was buried in the Catholic cemetery in nearby Söflingen next to his children.